The Basics and Benefits of Removing Humidity from your Home

 The Basics of Removing Humidity

 Most central air conditioning systems are capable of removing humidity from the air in your home.
-Window units or ductless systems do not generally move enough air through the system to remove the humidity evenly from your entire home or workspace.
+Window units or ductless systems do not generally move enough air through the system to remove the humidity evenly from your entire home.
 While most central AC systems will work, effectively controlling your humidity so you’re comfortable day and night is best achieved with a high efficiency system.
-Why?

 - To remove humidity, an air conditioner has to be running.
 Basic, minimum 13 SEER systems typically run in either “on” or “off” mode.
 High efficiency systems (16 SEER and up) usually provide variable speed capacity which can run longer on lower power, giving the system more time to remove humidity.